Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_par_estimation.rst

 .. figure:: tutorial_parameter_estimation/images/4_parameters.png

 .. note:: The parameter table rounds to two decimal places.
 This is why F_2
           shows as 0.08 in the table.
-If you double click the value it will show as the appropriate 0.078.
+If you double-click the value it will show as the appropriate 0.078.

 For reference, here are the solved differential equations: